naninovel/docs/docs/en/guide/samples.md

 `DialogueTrigger.cs` script used as a component on triggers perform switch to dialogue mode when player is hitting the trigger colliders.

-`SwitchToNovelMode.cs` custom command is used to switch to novel mode from both C# and naninovel scripts.
+`SwitchToNovelMode.cs` custom command is used to switch to novel mode from both C# and scenario scripts.

 `SwitchToAdventureMode.cs` custom command is used to switch to adventure from novel mode.